cxpartners/sepa-customer-platform/doc/architecture/decisions/0010-azure-blob-storage-file-chunking-containers.md

 ## Context

-Azure Blob Storage have been proposed as the storage mechanism for CCP because of the interoperability with other Azure & Microsoft (Dynamics) services.
+Azure Blob Storage has been proposed as the storage mechanism for CCP case & supporting files because of the interoperability with other Azure & Microsoft (Dynamics) services.

 How the documents are uploaded & stored needs to be considered taking into account the following: